 The contents of this article are human-created.

-Traditional pumpkin spice is a blend of five warming spices - cinnamon, nutmeg, clove, allspice and ginger.
+Traditional pumpkin spice is a simple blend of 5 warming spices: cinnamon, nutmeg, cloves, allspice and ginger.

 Is Pumpkin Spice Healthy?